-SMS marketing is growing fast.
-It's direct, personal and if it’s properly targeted it can be a great way for small firms to communicate with customers.
-Kay Phillips of SMS specialists 24X highlights ways that texting can help you spread the word about your products and services
+It's direct, personal and, properly targeted, can be a great way for small firms to communicate with customers.
+Read on to find out how texting can help you spread the word about your products and services.

-Consumers are a difficult bunch to reach — our lives are so busy that we don't always have time to sit and read articles, emails or newsletters on a company's offerings.
+Consumers are a difficult bunch to reach.
+Our lives are busy, so we don't always have time to sit and read articles, emails or newsletters on a company's offerings.

-What the majority of us do have though are mobile phones — which we keep with us most of the day and night.
-SMS marketing, or text marketing, is a personal, direct and cost effective way to reach your target market.
+However, the majority of us do have mobile phones.
+(Did you know that the UK has more mobile phones than people?)
+And we keep them with us day and night.
+SMS marketing, or text marketing, is a personal, direct and cost-effective way to reach your target market.

-Or take a plumber that wants to drum up trade before the winter rush with boiler services in the summer to spread his workload.
-He texts a message to his customer base offering 10% off if they have their boiler serviced before September.
-This way he can take on new clients as well as spread his work throughout the year.
-His message reads: “Book your boiler service before September and get 10% off call Steve on 01234 567890.”
+Or take a plumber who wants to drum up trade before the winter rush.
+They could send a text message to customers offering 10% off if they have their boiler serviced before September.
+This attracts new customers and helps to spread work throughout the year.

 It's easy to start building a database, as long as you're disciplined about asking customers for contact details.
 And, of course, it's vital to capture mobile phone numbers.

 Ask for contact details on the telephone, in person and on your website.
 At the same time, get permission from customers to use their details for marketing purposes.